Home » News » The Bahamas-Ready Leopard: The Complete Preparation Guide for Cruising the Islands with Confidence

 Frequent Digital Cruising Card (FDCC)

-For cruisers planning extended stays or multiple visits, the Bahamas offers the Frequent Digital Cruising Card (FDCC) program.
+For cruisers planning longer stays or multiple visits, the Bahamas offers the Frequent Digital Cruising Card (FDCC) program.

 6-Month Temporary Cruising Permit (FDCC)